Let’s Explore Some Awesome Things to Do in Bremen, Germany!

 In any case, there are plenty of free, paid, and unusual things to do in Bremen – from exploring museums to rubbing donkey statues for luck (seriously).
 So, here are some great ideas for things to do and see in Bremen!

-If you want to see what Bremen looks like, you can watch the video snippet below.
-You can find the whole video on our YouTube Channel here!
+If you want to see what Bremen looks like, you can watch a short video on our YouTube Channel here!

 There is a TON to learn about in the Marktplatz alone, so consider a Bremen Old Town walking tour to learn all about the little details that you might miss on your own.